-37. (1) Except where these rules provide otherwise, all questions before the House are decided by a majority of the votes cast.

-- (2) The presiding officer has a deliberative vote only when a question must be decided with a supporting vote of at least two thirds. - (3) The presiding officer has, and must cast, a deciding vote whenever there is an equal number of votes on each side of a question. - (4) In accordance with the provincial Constitution- - (a) a supporting vote of a majority of members is necessary to adopt a- - (i) resolution to dissolve the Provincial Parliament [section 18(1) of the provincial Constitution]; - (ii) resolution to remove the Speaker or another presiding officer from office [section 20(4) of the provincial Constitution]; - (iii) motion of no confidence in the Provincial Cabinet excluding the Premier [section 51(1) of the provincial Constitution]; and - (iv) motion of no confidence in the Premier [section 51(2) of the provincial Constitution]; - (b) a supporting vote of at least 60% of members is necessary to adopt a resolution approving a nominee for appointment as Commissioner for the Environment [section 75(2)(b) of the provincial Constitution]; - (c) a supporting vote of at least two thirds of members is necessary to adopt- - (i) a Bill providing for provincial symbols [section 6(2) of the provincial Constitution]; - (ii) a resolution requesting the national Parliament to change the name of the province [section 9(4)(c) of the provincial Constitution]; - (iii) a Bill to replace, amend or repeal the provincial Constitution [section 10(1) of the provincial Constitution]; - (iv) a resolution to remove the Premier from office [section 40(3) of the provincial Constitution]; and - (v) a resolution to remove the Commissioner for the Environment from office [section 77(1)(c) of the provincial Constitution]. - (5) A supporting vote of a majority of members is necessary in accordance with- - (a) subsection (8)(b)(ii) of section 196 of the Constitution, for the adoption of a resolution approving a nominee for appointment as public service commissioner for the province; and - (b) subsection (11)(c) of section 196 of the Constitution, for the adoption of a resolution calling for the removal from office of the public service commissioner for the province.
+- 37. (1) Except where these Rules provide otherwise, all questions before the House are decided by a majority of the votes cast. - (2) The presiding officer has a deliberative vote only when a question must be decided with a supporting vote of at least two thirds. - (3) The presiding officer has, and must cast, a deciding vote whenever there is an equal number of votes on each side of a question. - (4) In accordance with the provincial Constitution- - (a) a supporting vote of a majority of all its Members is necessary to adopt a- - (i) resolution to dissolve the Provincial Parliament [section 18(1) of the provincial Constitution]; - (ii) resolution to remove the Speaker or another presiding officer from office [section 20(4) of the provincial Constitution]; - (iii) motion of no confidence in the Provincial Cabinet excluding the Premier [section 51(1) of the provincial Constitution]; and - (iv) motion of no confidence in the Premier [section 51(2) of the provincial Constitution] - (b) a supporting vote of at least two thirds of members is necessary to adopt - a Bill providing for provincial symbols [section 6(2) of the Constitution of the Western Cape]; - (ii) a resolution requesting the national Parliament to change the name of the Province [section 9(4)(c) of the Constitution of the Western Cape]; - (iii) a Bill to replace, amend or repeal the Constitution of the Western Cape [section 10(1) of the Constitution of the Western Cape]; - (iv) a resolution to remove the Premier from office [section 40(3) of the Constitution of the Western Cape]; and - (v) a resolution to remove the Commissioner for the Environment from office [section 77(1)(c) of the Constitution of the Western Cape]. - (5) A supporting vote of a majority of members is necessary in accordance with- - (a) subsection (8)(b)(ii) of section 196 of the national Constitution, for the adoption of a resolution approving a nominee for appointment as public service commissioner for the Province; and - (b) subsection (11)(c) of section 196 of the national Constitution, for the adoption of a resolution calling for the removal from office of the public service commissioner for the Province.

-Order in meetings and rules of debates
+Order in Meetings and Rules of Debate